DeNepo/agile-development/deliverables/loruki-rebuild.md

 - [ ] [project board](https://github.com/_/_/projects/1)
 ```

 > PS.
-In the tutorial, Mr. Traversy deployes his website using Netlify.
+In the tutorial, Mr. Traversy deploys his website using Netlify.
 Your
 > group should use GitHub Pages instead.